NESCent/hip_hack_howto/research/deep_dive_notes.md

 ### research notes

-Video chat with FM, Thursday, November 19, 2015
+Personal communication (videochat) with Francois Michonneau, Thursday, November 19, 2015

 * mentioned to ropensci
 * proposed issue on github
 * Karen suggested at hackathon group to work on wrapping APIs